aragon/aragon-wiki/docs/dev/index.md

 * A way for developers to create *raw* transactions that are externally signed

-    * Permission escalation as defined in AragonOS is handled in this step
+    * Permission escalation as defined in aragonOS is handled in this step

 * A way for developers to see, install and uninstall applications (through an API in the wrapper)